aliallam123/Final-Project-DAT5092/README.md

 Professional Software and Career Practices Final Project DAT5902

 # *The code is in the master branch*
+# *Key tests are in the 'TESTS.md' file'

 Analysis of Salary Factors in AI/ML Jobs
 Project Overview